 The Leader announced that Cabinet was finalising details on some one-off investments in key areas of, mainly, infrastructure.
-These would be funded mainly from the current years forecasted underspend, and the review of reserves which had highlighted a couple of those no longer needed.
+These would be funded mainly from the current years forecasted underspend, and the review of reserves

 The Leader stated that there would be an announcement at the March Cabinet meeting.
-This would further add to other investments in the revenue and capital budgets which the Cabinet have already agreed for 2017/18 and shows a commitment to our key priorities.
+This would further add to other investments in the revenue and capital budgets which the Cabinet had already agreed for 2017/18 and showed a commitment to our key priorities.

-As to Council tax, the Leader stated that a 3.5% increase was recommended and that she and her cabinet considered this as a fair and balanced recommendation, because:
+As to Council Tax, the Leader stated that a 3.5% increase was recommended and that she and her cabinet considered this as a fair and balanced recommendation, because:

-- This percentage increase is about the average for Wales for 2017/18 - Newport's tax is already low and even with this increase, will retain its position as the second lowest rate in Wales, and amongst the lowest across UK unitary councils - In cash terms, it will be lower than most as our starting point is lower than virtually all other Councils - It will still see the Council spending less than the Standard Spending Assessment the amount Welsh Government deems is needed to fund a 'standard level of services', by around £7 million.
-This Council will continue to provide good value in what it does - It allows the Council to continue to invest in its schools, a commitment to the National Living Wage and social justice and provide funding to other key areas of the budget
+- This percentage increase is about the average for Wales for 2017/18 - Newport's tax is already low and even with this increase, will retain its position as the second lowest rate in Wales, and amongst the lowest across UK unitary councils - In cash terms, it will be lower than most as our starting point is lower than virtually all other Councils - It will still see the Council spending less than the Standard Spending Assessment the amount Welsh Government deems is needed to fund a 'standard level of services', by around £7 million. - This Council will continue to provide good value in what it does - It allows the Council to continue to invest in its schools, a commitment to the National Living Wage and social justice and provide funding to other key areas of the budget